Fact versus fiction

 Reality: Even if all announced commitments were fully implemented, they do not go nearly far enough.

-Myth: Coal is an energy source of the nineteenth century and the world is close to getting rid of it.
+Myth: Coal is an energy source of the 19th century and the world is close to getting rid of it.

 Reality: Coal use has never stopped increasing and the forecasts indicate that, unless a dramatic policy action occurs, this trend will continue in the future.